-Acquire the skills needed by jewellery professionals to evaluate jewellery quality, and predict and prevent jewellery failure using GIA’s 12-step process for evaluation.
+Learn the skills needed by jewellery professionals to evaluate jewellery quality using GIA’s 12-step process for evaluation.

 Thank you for your interest in the GIA Jewellery Forensics Seminar.
 A seminar representative will contact you within two business days.

 Dates and course content are subject to change.